 - Tailored khaki shorts or pants work great for men of all ages.
 They are also light in color and go almost anywhere.

 - Polo shirts are an all time favorite that never seem to go out of style.
 With more casual workdays, this style allows a man to go from work to play easily.

 - Boat shoes also work in the office and out having fun.
 These can be a much better look than sneakers and just as comfy!

 - A structured T-Shirt that looks neat and stylish.
 It really is all about fit that makes us look put together and there are plenty of options out there.

 - Same for men as women, a fitted button down shirt is classic, comfortable and effortless.

 Organize your closet.

-- The next thing to do is make sure you have all the tools you need to have a closet that makes sense.
-This includes using non-slip hangers that give you more room and also make your wardrobe look more organized.
+- The next thing to do is make sure you have all the tools you need to have a closet that makes sense for you.
+Although I am not a big fan of spending lots of money buying organizing tools to keep organized, I do suggest using non-slip hangers that give you more room and also make your wardrobe more organized.